marwiss/Kontroll/README.md

 - Easier deployment
 - User registration and admin system
 - BCF client registration functionality
-- OData to CYPHER converter
+- OData to Cypher converter
 - Documents API and BCF API integration
 - More complete OpenAPI documentation of routes
 - More complete documentation of pydantic models